 - Substitute the mocha sauce with white mocha sauce

-- Top with whipped cream, java chips, and mocha drizzle
+- Top with whipped cream, and mocha drizzle.
+Sprinkle some cookie crumbs for an extra $0.80

-Although Starbucks does not use Nutella, you can mimic rich the taste of Nutella in your frappuccino by adding hazelnut and toffee nut syrups to a mocha frappuccino and adding chocolate curls topping to the default topping of mocha drizzle and whipped cream.
+Although Starbucks does not use Nutella, you can mimic the rich taste of Nutella in your frappuccino by adding hazelnut and toffee nut syrups to a mocha frappuccino and adding chocolate curls to the default topping of mocha drizzle and whipped cream.

-The best way to order this drink is by avoiding asking for a Nutella Frappuccino and instead ordering a Venti mocha frappuccino with additional 2-3 pumps of toffee nut and 3-4 pumps of hazelnut syrups and add chocolate curls to the standard topping.
+To order a Nutella Frappuccino ask for a Venti mocha frappuccino with additional 2-3 pumps of toffee nut and 3-4 pumps of hazelnut syrups and add chocolate curls to the standard topping.

-To order a chocolate-covered strawberry frappuccino, ask for a strawberry creme frappuccino that is blended with java chips and mocha sauce and add the mocha drizzle on top of the whipped cream.
+To order a chocolate-covered strawberry frappuccino, ask for a strawberry creme frappuccino that is blended with two scoops of java chips and mocha sauce, and add the mocha drizzle on top of the whipped cream.

 You can add espresso shots to make it a coffee frappuccino.